 - Health and Safety

 - Safeguarding

 - Attendance

 - Teaching and Learning

+- Anti-bullying

 - Home School Agreement

-- SEND
+- SEN

-3. The principles of Behave and Be Happy
+4. The principles of Behave and Be Happy

-In order for all children to achieve their full God given potential it is important to establish an excellent working atmosphere in school.
+In order for all children to achieve their potential it is important to establish an excellent working atmosphere in school.
 Good behaviour goes hand in hand with high standards in learning.
 It is also important that children develop a faith in their own abilities and so improve their self esteem.
 All our staff have high expectations of behaviour.
 We believe that children feel safe, happy and secure when they are aware of boundaries and expectations.